6 Low-Tech Live Engagement Strategies

 - Make your breaks count.
 Ensure that break periods are designed to refresh your attendees both physically and mentally in order to get the most of their attention when you go back to sessions.

 - Determine what question every attendee should be trying to solve during your event.
 Why did this confluence of people need to come together and what are you working towards solving?
 Have this question woven into everything and make sure to give your attendees opportunities to give their input.

 - Games without buttons, wires, or remotes.
-3 decades of video games dominating gaming activities (as well as every other minute of the day) have resulted in less engaging and often solitary experiences.
+3 decades of video games with hacks like fortnite cheats dominating gaming activities (as well as every other minute of the day) have resulted in less engaging and often solitary experiences.
 Games like Giant Connect Four, Dodgeball, and parlor games like Charades are making a comeback because opportunities to play these games have become scarce.

 Digital engagement through high tech apps are not halting the impact of live engagement in the slightest.
 Many indicators show live events’ impact is very much on the rise especially for marketing.
 For example, spending at live music events has risen each year for the past five years as artists rely less and less of their success on passive album sales and focus more on fan engagement.
 Live events almost always benefit from the smart inclusion of digital elements, but forgetting simple face-to-face enhancements will leave attendees empty and missing the point of getting together in person in the first place.